ceresek/prints/README.md

 # Usage

 Execute `poetry install` to create a local Python environment.
-Then, running `../../make` in a model directory generates OpenSCAD source.
+Then, running `../../make` in a model directory generates OpenSCAD source continuously.

 # Copying